 Though poor posture and inactivity are not known to cause sciatica, strong abdominal and back muscles which can be developed through exercise can help keep your back healthy.
 A regular exercise routine might be particularly important if your job puts you at risk for back pain.

 Unfortunately, you can’t always predict who will suffer from sciatica based on these risk factors.
 Often, a person who never lifts anything will suffer a sudden attack for no apparent reason.
+There have even been cases where someone experienced a case of sciatica after simply sneezing!

 WHAT MAKES SCIATICA HURT?

-SCIATICA AND CHIROPRACTIC CARE.
+SCIATICA AND CHIROPRACTIC CARE

-Only a very small percentage of sciatica cases require more invasive procedures such as surgery.
+Only a very small percentage of cases require more invasive procedures such as surgery.
 Most cases of sciatica will respond to such chiropractic treatments within a short amount of time.

 Our Chiropractic office is conveniently located in Denver, Colorado near I-25 & S. Bellaire St.